Case Study

 Since Agnes wanted to pursue STEM in college, she knew that she needed a high score on her SAT.
 And while many universities are technically test-optional, for students who want to study math, science, computer science or engineering, a strong showing on the math portion of the SAT or ACT is imperative.
 Furthermore, for the Class of 2026, 60% of students who were accepted to Cornell submitted either their SAT (43%) or ACT (17%).
 And this figure is even higher at other top schools like Northwestern (78%), Princeton (85%) and Stanford (72%).
 The simple fact is that the vast majority of accepted students to these elite schools (about 4 out of 5) submit their test scores, and you should too.

-Agnes signed up for our one-on-one SAT tutoring program where she received 24 hours of personalized Zoom instruction spread out over the course of three months.
+Agnes signed up for our one-on-one SAT tutoring program where she received 18 hours of personalized Zoom instruction spread out over the course of three months.
 Unlike most SAT prep programs, we were able to schedule our sessions around her busy schedule, and she never had to leave her home.
-Before our first session, she took a practice test and scored a 1380 (720 Math, 660 Verbal).
+Before our first session, she took a timed practice test and scored a 1380 (720 Math, 660 Verbal).
 That’s a fairly strong score for many students, but it’s well below the 1550 threshold you want for top universities.
-Towards the final week of our program, she was regularly scoring between 1530 and 1580 on her practice tests.
+Towards the end of our test prep program, she was regularly scoring between 1530 and 1580 on her practice tests.
 For her official test, she scored 1560 (800 Math, 760 Verbal), an excellent score by any measure.

 Explore details and pricing for our Private SAT/ACT Tutoring.